 Not so Second Darkness, which had a specific progression in mind.
 As the dungeon master, this meant I’d have to write a lot of filler material to bridge the gaps in experience left by skipped opportunities.
 In Book 4, which involved an open-ended investigation of a drow city, the heroes diverged from the expected path during the very first session.

 I’m fine with that.
 My players were having fun and being true to their characters, but it does mean more work for me.
-I expect other dungeon masters might fair better, particularly those with characters less likely to wander or take shortcuts, but for me Second Darkness involved a lot of game prep.
+I expect other dungeon masters might fare better, particularly those with characters less likely to wander or take shortcuts, but for me, Second Darkness involved a lot of game prep.

 Another lesson learned?
 Some stories take too long to tell.
 Second Darkness isn’t a bad adventure path, but it is a protracted one.
 By the end of Book 2 the heroes have learned that the fate of the world is at stake … and the clock is ticking.
 Book 3 is a big protracted battle, which isn’t a bad thing, but Book 4 was a quest to learn the one bit of information needed to save the world, and Book 5 was essentially needless exposition.
 We could have cut to the chase and gone directly from the end of Book 3 to Book 6 and the climactic battle (which is exactly what we ended up doing … but that’s a tale for another day).

 Personally, I think shorter is better.
 A series of linked modules would work well, as would a short 3-book adventure path.
-My group’s collective interest starts to wander after the 18 month in a campaign (as discussed here and the 2-to-2.5 year run time of an adventure path feels too long.
-Again, if you’re playing weekly, this is likely less of a problem since you’ll be able to knock out the adventure path sooner, but with the twice-a-month schedule isn’t as good a fit.
+My group’s collective interest starts to wander after the 18 months in a campaign (as discussed here and the 2-to-2.5-year run time of an adventure path feels too long.
+Again, if you’re playing weekly, this is likely less of a problem since you’ll be able to knock out the adventure path sooner, but the twice-a-month schedule isn’t as good a fit.